The impact of microscale physics in continuous time random walks for hydrodynamic dispersion in disordered media: Introduction

-To reach these goals, the remainder of this work is organized as follows.
+The paper is organized as follows.
 Section \ref{sec:models} presents three CTRW models that are derived from different microscale transport mechanisms, namely spatially random sorption, incompressible spatial random flow, and the combination of both.
 For each model, both flux-weighted and uniform injection modes are considered.
-The transport behaviors in these models are analyzed by numerical random walk simulations and analytical estimates of the early and long time asymptotics in Section~\ref{sec:adv}.
+The transport behaviors in these models are analyzed by numerical random walk simulations and in terms of analytical expressions for the early and long time asymptotics in Section~\ref{sec:adv}.